yonran/yonathan.org/posts/2020-11-proposition-19-parent-child-deadline.md

 ## <a id=introduction>Introduction</a>

 On November 3rd, 2020, California voters passed Proposition 19 (a.k.a.
-[ACA 11](https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=201920200ACA11)) which allows qualified individuals (seniors, fire victims, disabled) to transfer their home’s property tax when they move, but when a child inherits property from a parent, their property will be reassessed unless they live there.
+[ACA 11](https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=201920200ACA11)) which allows qualified individuals (seniors, fire victims, people with disabilities) to transfer their home’s property tax when they move, but when a child inherits property from a parent, their property will be reassessed unless they live there.

 If you’re reading this, you probably are looking for some loophole to avoid the increase in property tax.